scalar-labs/scalardb-samples/spring-data-sample/README.md

 ## Run the sample application

-Let's start with getting the customer information whose ID is `1`:
+Let's start with getting information about the customer whose ID is `1`:

 ```shell
 $ ./gradlew run --args="GetCustomerInfo 1"
 ...